open-craft/xblock-poll/README.md

 This XBlock enables a course author to create survey/poll elements to get feedback from students.
-The XBlocks can either be _poll_ or _survey_ XBlocks. _Poll_ XBlocks have one question, and a series of answers. _Survey_ XBlocks have several questions and a handful of (terse) answers that a student is expect to answer each one from (Such as 'True', and 'False', or 'Agree' or 'Disagree')
+The XBlocks can either be _poll_ or _survey_ XBlocks. _Poll_ XBlocks have one question, and a series of answers. _Survey_ XBlocks have several questions and a handful of (terse) answers that a student is expected to answer each one from (Such as 'True', and 'False', or 'Agree' or 'Disagree')

 ## Feature Overview